withoutfanfare/waypoint/README.md

 I'm working on the following improvements/bugs:

+- Better support for comments in sidebar (Nova API dependent)
 - Automatic backup and recovery for Waypoint file
 - More translations (english only atm)
 - Export all Waypoints to markdown